 A dedicated attorney with experience in the field of ceiling collapses will utilize all of the medical, forensic, and engineering material available to educate the jury and maximize your claim.
-The attorneys at The Law Offices of Michael S. Lamonsoff, PLLC are committed to protecting your interests while representing your case and fiercely protecting your rights as a victim.
+As one of the best law firms in the state, we are committed to protecting your interests while representing your case and fiercely protecting your rights as a victim.

 What if the building is owned by the city or other municipality?